victormoral/custom-git-commit-message/README.md

 Scripts for customize the git commit message.

+Note: The filter writes  spanish comments on the commit message.

 ## Instalation

 Install the script as executable on some place into your usual place for custom programs.